Voters must have ID at polls Tuesday

 JACKSON – People going to vote on Tuesday comfortable that they know the poll workers and will not need a government-issued photo identification to cast a ballot better think again.

-In response to a request from the secretary of state’s office, Mississippi Attorney General Jim Hood has issued an official opinion stating that Mississippi law requires poll workers to seek photo ID from all voters, even those the poll workers might know.
+In response to a request from the secretary of state’s office, the attorney general has issued an official opinion stating that Mississippi law requires poll workers to seek photo ID from all voters, even those the poll workers might know.
 Poll workers who do not ask for ID could face legal consequences.

 “Mississippi is one big small town,” Secretary of State Delbert Hosemann said in news release.
 “When we cast our ballot on election day, there is a high probability of knowing the poll workers in the precinct.
 However, voter ID is not discretionary.
 Poll workers must ask for photo ID and voters must present photo ID at the polls on election day.”